AmeriCommerce/rest-api/authentication.md

 All AmeriCommerce API requests require an access token.
 The purpose of this guide is to give instructions on the ways to obtain one and how to refresh expired tokens.

+If your app is mostly just a service app and does not really interact with a user in any way, you can use the admin console to generate a token (more information below).

 Getting an Access Token
 -----------------------